 St Michael’s Line – Earth Energies or Coincidence?

-The St Michael’s Line or ”St. Michael Alignment” or ”Sword of St. Michael” is no doubt one of the most intriguing and prominent out of the numerous ley lines crisscrossing Europe and Middle East.
-This runs in straight line between Skellig Michael, the southwestern extremity of Ireland, and Mount Carmel located on Israel.
-While many researchers have tried to unlock its secrets, its full meaning still remains a mystery.
-Despite this, it continues to capture people’s attention with its unique mysterious pattern.
+The Lines Ley St Michael, or St. Michael Alignment or Sword of St. Michael, is no doubt one of the most intriguing and prominent among the numerous ley lines crisscrossing Europe and the Middle East.
+This runs in a straight line between Skellig Michael, the southwestern extremity of Ireland, and Mount Carmel, located in Israel.
+While many researchers have tried to unlock its secrets, its full meaning remains a mystery.
+Despite this, it continues to capture people’s attention with its unique, mysterious pattern.

 Overview

+Esoteric theories are often short on facts but long on mysteries.
+But there is also no denying that the St. Michael Line cuts a rather intriguing trajectory across Europe and the Middle East.
 It is easy to spend several years looking into all the finer details of this alignment lore.
-However, there is a chance that instead of getting your hands on the final piece that will complete the puzzle, chances are you will only end up stumbling on a bigger and more complicated puzzle.
+However, instead of finding the final piece to complete the puzzle, chances are you will only end up stumbling upon a bigger and more complicated one.

 What is the Symbolism of Lines Lay St Michel?